Space-time accessibility supports participation in after-work leisure activities: Results and discussion

 \subsubsection{Effect decompositions of space-time accessibility}

-Decomposition analyses show that space--time accessibility had both direct and indirect effects on leisure participation (Table \ref{tab:effects}).
-The direct effect of accessibility on leisure diversity is positive and significant ($\beta = 0.13$, $p < .001$), while the indirect effect through travel time is negative and significant ($\beta = -0.09$, $p < .001$).
-As a result, the total effect is small and marginally statistically significant ($\beta = 0.04$, $p = 0.077$), indicating that positive direct influences are offset by negative indirect pathways.
-In addition, active mode use exerted strong positive direct effects on leisure participation ($\beta = 0.24$, $p < .001$), underscoring heterogeneity in activity outcomes beyond accessibility constraints.
+Decomposition analyses reveal that the space-time accessibility value had both direct and indirect effects on leisure participation (Table \ref{tab:effects}).
+The direct effect of accessibility on leisure location diversity is positive and significant ($\beta = 0.18$, $p < .001$), while the indirect effect through travel time is negative and significant ($\beta = -0.04$, $p < .01$).
+As a result, the total effect is smaller but remains significant ($\beta = 0.14$, $p < .001$).
+In addition, active mode use exerted a strong, positive direct effect on leisure participation ($\beta = 0.22$, $p < .001$), underscoring heterogeneity in activity outcomes beyond accessibility constraints.

-While the total effect of SPA on leisure participation was not strongly significant ($p=0.077$), the decomposition highlights that SPA does matter: it exerts a positive direct effect on activity diversity, but this is offset by a negative indirect effect operating through reduced travel time.
-These countervailing mechanisms suggest that accessibility shapes leisure participation in complex ways, rather than through a simple net effect.
+While the total effect of STA on leisure participation was slightly offset by an indirect effect from shortened travel time, the decomposition highlights that STA does matter: it exerts a positive total effect on both leisure location diversity and activity duration ($\beta = 0.14$, $p < .001$).
+These countervailing mechanisms suggest that accessibility shapes leisure activity participation in complex ways, rather than through a simple net effect.